lucascherzer/harry/README.md

 I put this together as a quick and easy backdoor for KOTH games/TryHackMe rooms/HackTheBox boxes.

 ## Building
-Before building, change the password in src/main.rs (Line 8).
-After that, its as easy as running `cargo build --release`
+Before building, some settings can be adjusted in the source code under the imports in `src/main.rs`

 ## Connecting